-Organisations will ensure appropriate reference to and use of a wide range of grants available through FAS to support employees with disabilities in employment.
-Some of these include:
+Insert organisation will ensure appropriate reference to and use of a wide range of grants available through FÁS to support for employees with disabilities in employment and for employers.
+These are all available at http://fas.ie/en/Equality/Disability/ default.htm and include :

-- Workplace Equipment and Adaptation Grant
+- Workplace Equipment and Adaptation Grant.

-- Personal Reader Grant
+- Personal Reader Grant.

-- → Employee Retention Grant
+- Employee Retention Grant.

-- Employers PRSI exemption
+- Employer's PRSI exemption.

-- → Job Interview Interpreter Grant
+- Job Interview Interpreter Grant.

-- Employee Support Scheme
+- Employee Support Scheme.